oconnerj/oconnerj.github.io/_posts/2022-02-21-the-cyborg-strategy.md

 1. Move the asset creation logic into a library which can be shared by both the API and the monolith?
 1. Rip the logic out of the monolith entirely, put it into the API, and have the monolith call the API?
 1. Change the front-end to call into the new API instead of the monolithic back-end when creating assets?
-1. Just rewrite the asset creation code in the API and have it integrate with the same tables as the monolith, and maintain both code paths?
+1. Just rewrite the asset creation code in the API, have it integrate with the same tables as the monolith, and maintain both code paths?

 Seriously, stop reading for a minute and decide which one you'd choose.
 I'll wait.